vitorio/phaxio-fax-send/README.md

 Uploaded faxes are stored in Glitch's `/tmp` storage, which is deleted soon after the application spins down.
 Uploaded faxes are given temporary, generated filenames.

-Twilio is set to not store sent faxes, although metadata about the send is kept for 180 days.
+Phaxio is set to not store sent faxes, although metadata about the send may be kept indefinitely (TODO: email Phaxio about this).

-The uploaded faxes are only served to requests presenting a valid Twilio signature, which (in theory) only Twilio should be able to generate.
+The uploaded faxes are only served to requests presenting a valid Phaxio signature, which (in theory) only Phaxio should be able to generate.

 # Alternatives